OteyHaroldGitDataScientistUTA/IDS2024S/Exams/Final Exam!/README.md

-**1.**  Validation is Comparing model behavior to a system and calibration is comparing it to the system not just behaviorly.
+**1.**  Validation- Comparing model behavior to a system  calibration- is comparing it to the system not just behaviorly.
 **2.**
 **3.**
 **4.**